The Data-Driven Censored Newsvendor Problem: Computational Experiments

 We again observe that \ALG has comparable performance to \CensoredSAA and \KM in the identifiable regime, {despite} using half as many samples.
 Note moreover that, when $\sigma = 30$, \ALG achieves {\em perfect} performance.
 This occurs because the algorithm finds itself in the {knife-edge} case and defaults to outputting $\lambda$, and, as we can see in \Cref{fig:normal}, $\qopt_G = \lambda$ for $\sigma = 30$.
 At $\sigma = 35$, having just entered the unidentifiable regime, we observe a degradation in performance across all algorithms, with \ALG, \CensoredSAA and \KM achieving similar relative regret of around 36\%.
 This is due to the fact that all three algorithms output quantities close to $\lambda$, but slightly off from $\qrisk = \qcrit_G$.
-Even though the absolute difference between these quantities is low, $\risk$ is close to zero, which blows up the very small additive loss.
-This phenomenon corroborates earlier discussions in \cref{sec:experiment_observable_boundary}.
+When $\sigma = 40$, $\qopt_G \gg \lambda$; in this easily unidentifiable regime, our policy's performance improves, in contrast to that of \CensoredSAA and \KM, which decreases.
 Overall, these experiments underscore that \ALG is robust to demand variability.